Algorithms for Competitive Division of Chores: Characterization of competitive allocations

 In the opposite direction, if an allocation $z$ satisfies~\eqref{eq_characterization_by_inequalities} then we can define a ``candidate'' price vector by for an agent $i$ that consumes a non-zero amount of $j$.
-Then~\eqref{eq_characterization_by_inequalities} implies MPB conditions of Lemma~\ref{lm_MBB}.
-The budget is exhausted since By Lemma~\ref{lm_MBB}, $\vec{z}$ is competitive. \item $(2)\Leftrightarrow(3)$: An allocation $\vec{z}$ maximizes the weighted utilitarian welfare $W_\tau$ if and only if each chore $j$ is given to an agent with minimal weighted disutility $\tau_i |v_{i,j}| $.
-Taking into account the definition of $\tau$, we see that these conditions are equivalent to a family of inequalities~\eqref{eq_characterization_by_inequalities}.
+Then~\eqref{eq_characterization_by_inequalities} implies {MBB} conditions of Lemma~\ref{lm_MBB}.
+The budget is exhausted since By Lemma~\ref{lm_MBB}, $\vec{z}$ is competitive. \item $(2)\Leftrightarrow(3)$: An allocation $\vec{z}$ maximizes the weighted utilitarian welfare $W_\tau$ if and only if each chore $j$ is given to an agent with maximal weighted utility $\tau_i v_{i,j} $.
+Taking into account the definition of $\tau$, we see that these conditions are equivalent to the family of inequalities~\eqref{eq_characterization_by_inequalities}.